raquo/Airstream/README.md

 ### Laziness

-Before exploring other kinds of observables, let's outline how exactly laziness works in Airstream.
+Before exploring Signals, let's outline how exactly laziness works in Airstream.
+All Airstream Observables are lazy, but we will use EventStream-s here to make our explanation less abstract.

-A LazyObservable (an EventStream or a Signal, but we'll focus on streams for now) can have observers – both "external" observers that you add manually using `addObserver` or `foreach` methods, and InternalObserver-s.
+Every Observable has zero or more observers – both "external" observers that you add manually using `addObserver` or `foreach` methods, and InternalObserver-s.
 More on those soon.

 #### Starting Observables